Eleuthera, Bahamas, March 20th

 If you’ve been through an airport since March, I don’t have to describe the eeriness.
 At our gate a Detroit flight was boarding.
 “Anyone who needs more time may board now…First Class and Diamond Select may board… Comfort Plus, anybody?”
 Nobody stood up.
 “Never mind—all seats!”
 Ten people climbed aboard.

-The Boston trip was anticlimactic.
+The Boston flight was anticlimactic.
 We wiped down our seats with Lysol and used gloves for passports and boarding passes.
 Delta left on time at 7:51 pm with about twenty-five passengers.
 As planned, we were alone in first class.
-But since they were not serving drinks, the flight crew had little to do, and three of them engaged in close-up chatter (no masks) for the whole flight.
+But since they were not serving drinks, the flight crew had little to do, and three of them engaged in close-up no-mask chatter for the whole flight.

 March 28th, early AM: